alexharri/website/posts/move-to-monorepo.md

 However, if you've decided to move to a monorepo it's not necessarily obvious how to go about it.

-There's lots of boilerplate examples online, which is great.
+There are lots of boilerplate examples online, which is great.
 But what if you want to move existing repositories?

 This post is intended as a rough playbook for migrating your existing repositories to a monorepo.
 Having done that at two different companies, I've found a pretty good approach.